 Female Athletes and Concussion

-Reducing Female Sports Injuries
+Reducing Sports Injuries Among Female Athletes

 Fortunately, women can take steps to reduce the likelihood of suffering these sports injuries.
 This includes strengthening muscles, especially the hamstring and vastus medialis (muscles along the inside of the thigh and knee) to prevent ACL injuries.
-Training to change direction using both feet, training to land from jumps in a safer position and targeted weight-lifting programs can also help.
+Training to change direction using both feet, training to land from jumps in a safer position, and targeted weight-lifting programmes can also help.
 Bracing can help limit ankle sprain while Orthotics (shoe inserts) may provide more support for those prone to plantar fasciitis or other foot injuries.

-Visit Our Wellness Clinics in Melbourne or Sydney
+Visit Our Wellness Clinics in Melbourne